 Changes in the eye area can make you look tired and older.
-Excess skin around the eyes, and loose aging skin can make this look more noticeable.
+Excess skin around the eyes and loose, aging skin can make this more noticeable.
 Blepharoplasty removes that excess skin to give a refreshed and taut appearance around the eye area.

 Is your eye area making you look worn and fatigued?

-As one ages, the tissues around the eyes can change, resulting in a “tired” appearance, making you look older than you feel.
-The upper eyelids can be full of excess skin or tissue making you a great candidate for Blepharoplasty, or eyelid surgery.
+As you age, the tissues around your eyes can change, resulting in a “tired” appearance, making you look older than you feel.
+If your upper eyelids have excess skin or tissue, you could be a great candidate for Blepharoplasty, or eyelid surgery.
 In addition, drooping eyebrows can make the excess or drooping of skin more noticeable, which is reversible with a brow lift.